The Lean.guardMsgsCmd : command`/-- ... -/ #guard_msgs in cmd` captures the messages generated by the command `cmd`

 This helps with testing commands that are non-deterministic in their ordering.

-For example, `#guard_msgs (error, drop all) in cmd` means to check warnings and drop
+For example, `#guard_msgs (error, drop all) in cmd` means to check errors and drop

 everything else.